songil88620/songil88620/README.md

 - Front End (HTML, CSS, JS, ReactJS, JQuery)
 - Node.js || Laravel || Golang || Django Backend
 - WordPress Full stack
-- DB:: MySQL, MongoDB, Postgres BD, Maria DB, SQLight Most times you find a person who specializes in one or the other and then you need to find a second developer to get your project done.
+- DB:: MySQL, MongoDB, Maria DB, SQLight
+Most times you find a person who specializes in one or the other and then you need to find a second developer to get your project done.
 But... you're in luck because you just found a one-stop-shop!
 I've worked on everything from Small Web Apps for businesses to Enterprise Sized Web Platforms.